 You must take the PSB Aptitude for Practical Nursing Examination to be considered for admission to this college.
 This exam was created by the Psychological Service Bureau (PSB) to help colleges determine who has the aptitude and emotional intelligence to be successful as a nurse.

 This college is accredited by the Middle States Commission on Higher Education.
-The nursing program is approved by the Pennsylvania State Board of Nursing.
+The professional nursing program is approved by the Pennsylvania State Board of Nursing.

 School Overview